 Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease and a 25% chance to have an unaffected son.

-Investigators have determined that ATR-X syndrome occurs due to disruption or changes (mutations) to the X-linked nuclear protein (XNP) gene located on the long arm (q) of the X chromosome (Xq13.3).
+ATR-X syndrome occurs due to disruption or changes (mutations) to the ATRX gene located on the long arm (q) of the X chromosome (Xq13.3).
 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Pairs of human chromosomes are numbered from 1 through 22, and an additional 23rd pair of sex chromosomes which include one X and one Y chromosome in males and two X chromosomes in females.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
-For example, “chromosome Xq13.3″ refers to band 13.3 on the long arm of the X chromosome.
+For example, “chromosome Xq13.3” refers to band 13.3 on the long arm of the X chromosome.
 The numbered bands specify the location of the hundreds of genes that are present on each chromosome.

-Females who carry the mutated XNP gene are intellectually normal and do not have clinical symptoms because of a process known as marked skewing of X chromosome inactivation.
+Females who carry the mutated ATRX gene are intellectually normal and do not have clinical symptoms because of a process known as marked skewing of X chromosome inactivation.
 In this process, early during fetal development, one of a female’s two X chromosomes is inactivated.
-The X chromosome carrying the mutated XNP gene is always inactivated (preferential inactivation).
+With rare exceptions, the X chromosome carrying the mutated ATRX gene is inactivated (preferential inactivation).

 ATR-X syndrome affects males.
-Female carriers of the mutated gene do not develop symptoms.
-According to the medical literature more than 200 cases have been reported to laboratories conducting molecular genetic testing.
+More than 200 cases have been reported to laboratories conducting molecular genetic testing.
 However, because this disorder is underdiagnosed it is difficult to determine its true frequency in the general population.
+Female carriers of the mutated gene do not usually develop any manifestations.

 The treatment of ATR-X syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, surgeons, dental specialists, speech pathologists, eye specialists, and specialists in treating skeletal disorders (orthopedists), and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.